cc-archive/libvalidator/README.txt

 libxml2-dev libxslt1-dev libxslt1.1 linux-libc-dev mysql-common patch
 python2.6-dev raptor-utils redland-utils zlib1g-dev

-These packages require approximately 79.7 MB (in case of the minimal installation) and 29.0 MB (in case of the standard installation).
+These packages require approximately 79.7 MiB (in case of the minimal installation) and 29.0 MiB (in case of the standard installation).

 It is now time to pull the source code from the repositories hosted by Creative Commons::